po40361/po40361/readme.md

 ### Hi there.
-I'm Po Wei, a Third-Year CS Major at UVa 👋
+I'm Po Wei, a Third-Year CS Major at UVa and a Software Engineer.

 ## I'm passionate about solving our world's problems through the power of tech!
 - 🔭 I’m currently working on a [website for listening to Reddit][website]!